example42/puppet-playground/README.md

 ## Write you own toaster

-A toaster is just a **directory **that contains these files:
+A toaster is just a **directory** that contains these files:

  1 - The **default manifest** with the Puppet code that is needed for your appliance setup.
-   Here you don't need to define nodes, just variables (they are treated as top scope) and resources.
+   Here you don't need to define nodes, just variables (they are treated as top scope) and resources or class declarations

     init.pp